lilithaJVC/PART-2-REPO-DRAFT/README.md

 #  Feature Selection

-i did 2 processed to conduct feature selection in order to ensure that i included only variables that are independent and statisitcally significant.
+<h5>i did 2 processed to conduct feature selection in order to ensure that i included only variables that are independent and statisitcally significant.

 <ul>1. i checked for multicollinearity VIF, the results i obtained from this showed me that the core numerical features that include , rating, page numbers and year of publication has a VIF score of appromitely 1.07 and 1.09. this indicated that there is no multicollinearity and good independance . </ul>